cmwsssss/CCMQ/README.md

 subSerial.subscribe = ^(CCMQMessage * _Nonnull message) {
     //Handle incoming messages here
     ...
-    //For queues with manual ACKs, you need to do the ACK reply manually [queue finishMessage:message port:@"sub1"];
+    //For queues with manual ACK, you need to do the ACK reply manually [queue finishMessage:message port:@"sub1"];
 };
 [queue addSubscriber:subSerial];